Keyhenge/ArenaActionGame/README.txt

 Future plans:
 - Adding in two more enemies (Flyer and Jumping Slime)
+- Adding in two more guns (Shotgun and Cannon)
+- Adding in a dash
 - Texture/Material work on all models
 - Adding more/refinement of animations to achieve better gamefeel and less frustration
 - Particle effects signaling when attacks/actions are about to happen, or have happened